 By the middle of the 18th century, Ireland had settled down to life under the Ascendency Government.
 It was a land of great contrasts.

-On the one hand the rich landowners, an elite composed mostly of Church of Ireland members, were flaunting their wealth by erecting great houses and palaces and laying out parks and gardens.
+On the one hand, the rich landowners, an elite composed mostly of Church of Ireland members, were flaunting their wealth by erecting great houses and palaces and laying out parks and gardens.
 They held parties and laid bets worth fortunes.
-On the other hand the peasantry were sunk into extreme poverty.
+On the other hand, the peasantry was sunk into extreme poverty.
 They did have their champions, men such as Oliver Swift the dean of St. Patrick’s Cathedral in Dublin and George Berkely the Church of Ireland bishop of Cloyne.
-Both of these men angered by the attitude of the ruling classes towards the poor, led a ferocious and robust campaign lambasting and castigating the rich.
+Both of these men angered by the attitude of the ruling classes towards the poor led a ferocious and robust campaign lambasting and castigating the rich.
 They were not the only ones but the voices of charity did little to remove the intolerable excesses of those in charge.

 Bad weather hits Ireland